AdobeDocs/federated-audience-composition.it-IT/help/start/access-prerequisites.md

 ## Protezioni e limitazioni {#fac-guardrails}

-* L’utilizzo di tipi di pubblico e attributi da Federated Audience Composition non è attualmente disponibile con Healthcare Shield e Privacy and Security Shield.
+* L’utilizzo di Federated Audience Composition non è attualmente disponibile con Healthcare Shield e Privacy and Security Shield.

 <!--
 * Federated Audience Composition is compatible with Privacy & Security Shield and can be used in all verticals except for healthcare industries.
 Currently, Federated Audience Composition cannot be licensed to customers looking to ingest health data.
 [Learn more](https://experienceleague.adobe.com/en/docs/events/customer-data-management-voices-recordings/governance/healthcare-shield){target="_blank"}-->